theAdhocracy/record-player/README.md

 - Discogs integration
 - Spotify integration
 - Last.fm integration (full)
+  - Pressing scrobble button should send preformatted API request directly to Last.fm
+  - Will need to ensure that doing so only works if the user is logged in on local device, so that other people can't scrobble to my account 😂 (also means others can use my site to scrobble specific albums)
+  - Perhaps some kind of additional keyboard combination (Shift + click?) first pops up a date entry to retroactively scrobble.
+For the most part unnecessary (don't care that much) but might be beneficial for some instances the cross month/**year** boundaries
+  - Automate awards?
+(Probably too much effort - MTIH)
 - Add awards
   - Top 10 per year (permanent)
   - Top 10 current (updated whenever)
   - Has been top 10 at some point (permanent)
   - Awards page with rankings and stats
+  - Top artists all of the above
+- Shops page
+- Could set up a web ring of similar sites, then use webmentions to say "I own this too" as a way of interlinking? (<-- probably needs some kind of central db)